-- Overview of the therapist’s role and the variety of healthcare professionals involved in the treatment of oral ties
+- The therapist’s role and the variety of healthcare professionals involved in the treatment of oral ties

-- Explore the myths & controversies regarding identification and treatment of oral ties
+- Myths & controversies regarding the identification and treatment of oral ties

-- Breakdown of the most up-to-date research regarding infants and ties
+- The most up-to-date research regarding infants and ties

-- Discussion of oral assessment, observations, and the impact of oral dysfunction on breastfeeding
+- Oral assessment, fine-tuning observation skills, and understanding the impact of oral dysfunction on breastfeeding

-- Guidance on how to effectively educate and guide families in order to achieve their goals and optimize outcomes
+- How to effectively educate and guide families to achieve their goals and optimize outcomes